search icon

 Sales taxes are taxes the government (whether it’s state, county, city government, or another entity) levies on the consumer for goods and services.
 They’re usually collected at the “point of sale” (the place where the goods/services are sold) by a retailer, who then is responsible for passing on the taxes to the government.

-In most cases, sales taxes are only supposed to be applied to the “end user,” the person that will ultimately consume or use the goods/services.
+In most cases, sales taxes are only supposed to be applied to the “end user,” the person who will ultimately consume or use the goods or services.
 The businesses involved in the manufacturing of goods to sell to a retailer or some other entity in the production process must often get a resale certificate from the government to show that they’re not the end user.

 Sales Tax vs. Use Tax

 Sales tax and use tax are closely related.
 A use tax is a tax on the use, storage, or consumption of a taxable product or service for which a sales tax hasn’t been paid.
-You’ll ordinarily have either sales tax or use tax on a purchase, but not both.
+A business owner will usually pay sales tax or use tax on a particular purchase, but not both.

 Usually, a use tax is applied in situations where someone buys something from another state.
-For example, if your state would normally apply a sales tax to a product you’re buying, but you’re buying it from a state that has no sales tax, your state may apply a use tax to the item.
+For example, if a business owner’s home state would normally apply a sales tax to a product they’re buying, but they buy it from a state that has no sales tax, the business owner’s state may apply a use tax to the item.

 What is a nexus?